-As demand for mobile services continues to grow at an explosive rate, operators need to maximize capacity and utilize every kHz of frequency that they have as efficiently as possible.
-To do this, RF operating systems are often co-located, which can result in interference that degrades system performance and can increase the number of dropped calls in the network, ultimately compromising the overall user experience.
+As demand for mobile services continues to grow at an explosive rate, operators need to maximize capacity and utilize every kHz of spectrum that they have as efficiently as possible.
+To do this, RF (operating) systems are often co-located, which can result in interference that degrades system performance and can increase the number of dropped calls in the network, ultimately compromising the overall user experience.

 RFS continues to pioneer new technologies for broadcast infrastructure.
 From evolution of DTV to digital switchover, to spectrum repack programs, we’re out front providing end-to-end, innovative solutions.
 Our history and leading technologies for this ever-important industry are now memorialized in a new video you can view on YouTube and on our website.

 RFS’ field-installable, compact 4.3-10- style connectors are the ideal complement to RFS’ industry-leading foam dielectric coaxial cables and feature optimized PIM stability to meet industry demands.
 Available as a supplementary offering to the existing factory-fit jumper orientations, the two-piece design inhibits the potential of loose parts and simplifies installation in the field to support mobile operators in their deployment of LTE, 5G and small cell networks.